JohnEarnest/Decker/Readme.md

 ```
 make testjs
 make web-decker
+make runweb      # (optional) open in your default browser
 ```

 Periodic binary releases of the native version of Decker (c-decker) for OSX and Windows are available on [itch.io](https://internet-janitor.itch.io/decker).
 Building from source requires: